Lsq707/developer-jms8.0/java-management-oci-services-integration/access-and-utilise-rest-api-via-oci-cli/access-and-utilise-rest-api-via-oci-cli.md

 1. If you have generated your own keys, refer to the public documentation on how to [upload them](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm) and the public key fingerprint.

-2. Open the Profile menu, click the **Profile icon** and click User Settings.
+2. Open the Profile menu, click the **Profile icon** and click My profile.

   ![image of profile menu](images/user-profile.png)

     > **Note:** If **User Settings** is not indicated under Profile, Click **My Profile**.

     ![image of user settings](images/user-settings.png)

 3. Click **API Keys**.